novafacing/practical-fuzzing/docs/WriteFirstFuzzer.md

 - Rust loops, iterators, raw pointer arithmetic, `if let` bindings, and ranges
 - Rust tests
 - Triaging a simple heap overflow by searching on GitHub

 <!--TODO -->
-You can view the checkpoint at this point in the exercise [here]().
+You can view the finished

 # Create The Fuzzer